GetStream/stream-cli/README.md

 # Stream CLI

+> Note: The Stream CLI is currently in beta and may contain bugs.
+This _should not_ be used against a production environment at this time.
+To report bugs, please follow the instructions below.
+Thank you for your support!

 Stream's Command Line Interface (CLI) makes it easy to create and manage your [Stream](https://getstream.io) apps directly from the terminal.
 Currently, only Chat is supported; however, the ability to manage Feeds will be coming soon.

 [![Version](https://img.shields.io/npm/v/getstream-cli.svg)](https://npmjs.org/package/getstream-cli)